-From level flight at 70-75 KTS, 500-700 feet AGL, and headed into the wind, smoothly, but firmly, lower the collective full down without reducing the throttle.
-Coordinate the collective movement with right pedal for trim and aft cyclic to maintain a 70 KT attitude.
-The RPM needles will usually split establishing an autorotative descent.
-If the needles do not split, reduce the throttle slightly.
-Crosscheck attitude, trim, rotor RPM and airspeed.
-With two occupants on-board anticipate an increase in RPM requiring an increase of collective.
+From level flight at 70-75 KTS, 500-700 feet AGL, and headed into the wind, smoothly, but firmly, decrease the throttle to idle applying right pedal to correct for the change in torque.
+When the throttle is at idle immediately lower the collective full down simultaneously applying aft cyclic to maintain a level attitude.
+It is important not to lower the collective until the throttle is at the idle position to prevent an N2 overspeed.
+Crosscheck attitude, trim, rotor RPM, and airspeed.